lukso-network/tools-lsp-factory/docs/deployment/universal-profile.md

 ```

 :::info Info
-Profile Metadata can be passed as either a JSON object containing the [LSP3Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md#lsp3profile) you want to upload or an IPFS URL of your previously uploaded metadata.
+Profile Metadata can be passed as either a JSON object containing the [LSP3Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md#lsp3profile) you want to upload or a URL of your previously uploaded metadata.
 :::

 If an LSP3MetaData object is passed, LSPFactory will process and upload your metadata to IPFS.